Rafting the Main Fork of the Salmon River

 FOOD

 We’re going to say this only once — coolers, coolers, coolers.
 Food storage, food packing, and food planning all revolves around coolers.
 If you have larger cooler space, you’ll have an abundance of room for fresh veggies, more fruits, and more contents, period.
-We researched, tested, and reviewed coolers on the Main Salmon River for our Best Coolers guide.
-If you’re short on cooler space but have dry bags to spare, throw your dry goods into a dry bag
+We researched, tested, and reviewed coolers on the Main Salmon River for our Best Camping Coolers guide.
+If you’re short on cooler space but have dry bags to spare, throw your dry goods into a dry bag.

 Water levels and group preference will determine how intense of meals you want to prepare, but it’s the river — you can go big, you can get creative, and you can bring out the gourmet goods.
 Plan for lunches on individual boats with easy-make items like wraps, jerky, fruit, veggies, pretzels, etc. Breakfasts can be simple granola bars (but that’s no fun) or biscuits and gravy a la Salmon.
 Each couple in our group was in charge of a breakfast and a dinner, while each raft handled their own lunches (and kayaks just ate on flat water) and it worked out perfectly.